 Regarding the role of aerosols in the transmission spectrum, \cite{Constantinou2023} also found evidence suggesting that JWST data have enough potential to constrain the cloud properties.
-However, their results do not clearly favour any particular condensate or spectral behaviour, and they also depend on the data reduction adopted.
-They obtain aerosols with significant opacity at the wavelengths of HST/WFC3 but with an opacity window at the 3-5 $\mu$m range of NIRSpec/PRISM that could be compatible with those from the third group aerosol behaviours that we have mentioned in section \ref{subsec:ResultsClouds}.
+However, their results do not clearly favour any particular condensate or spectral behaviour and they also depend on the data reduction adopted.
+They obtained aerosols with significant opacity at the wavelengths of HST/WFC3, but with an opacity window at the 3-5 $\mu$m range of NIRSpec/PRISM that could be compatible with those from the third group aerosol behaviours (mentioned in Sect. \ref{subsec:ResultsClouds}).

 Lastly, there is a huge range of molecular abundances in the retrievals published so far.
 For example, \cite{Fisher2024} showed that there is a big range of $\rm{H_2O}$ abundances that are consistent with the data.
-This is indeed the case for our results: our highest values are compatible with those obtained by \cite{Ahrer2023ERSCO2, Powell2024} or \cite{Fisher2024} with the different JWST instruments during the ERS; our lowest values agree with those by \cite{Constantinou2023} using NIRSpec or \cite{Pinhas2019} using HST and Spitzer.
-For the other molecular species there are not as many references (see for example \citealt{Ahrer2023ERSCO2} or \citealt{Constantinou2023}), but conclusions seem similar to those for $\rm{H_2O}$.
-In summary, the dispersion of values agrees with our results only considering calibration, not taking into account other modelling or observing factors.
+This is indeed the case for our results: our highest values are compatible with those obtained by \cite{Ahrer2023ERSCO2, Powell2024} or \cite{Fisher2024} with the different JWST instruments during the ERS; our lowest values are in agreement with those reported by \cite{Constantinou2023} using NIRSpec or by \cite{Pinhas2019} using HST and Spitzer.
+For the other molecular species there are not as many references (see e.g. \citealt{Ahrer2023ERSCO2} or \citealt{Constantinou2023}), but the conclusions seem similar to those found for $\rm{H_2O}$.
+In summary, the dispersion of values agrees with our results when only considering calibration, while not taking into account other modelling or observing factors.